zgfgNew/PlayIntegrityFork/README.md

 Make sure Google Play Services (com.google.android.gms) is NOT on the Magisk DenyList if Enforce DenyList is enabled since this interferes with the module; the module does prevent this using scripts but it only happens once during each reboot.

 Note: To test <A13 PI verdicts on an A13+ ROM the spoofVendingSdk option in the custom.pif.json Advanced Settings must be temporarily enabled.
-Play Store must be fully set up before (and data not cleared during) enabling spoofVendingSdk or it and PI checks will only crash/hang, see the spoofing Advanced Settings section below.
+See the spoofing Advanced Settings section below.

 ### Failing BASIC integrity